SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 Its possible for programs to get hold of their array number from the `$SLURM_ARRAY_TASK_ID` environment variable.
 If we add the command `echo $SLURM_ARRAY_TASK_ID` to our batch script then it will be possible to see this in the output file.

+> ## Using job arrays
+> 1. Add the following to the end of your job script
+> `echo $SLURM_ARRAY_TASK_ID`
+> 2. Submit the script with the `sbatch --array=0-1` command.
+> 3. When the job completes look at the outut file.
+What does the last line contain?
+> 4. Try resubmitting with different array numbers, for example `10-11`.
+Be careful not to create too many jobs.
+> 5. What use is it for a job to know its array number?
+What might it do with that information?
+> 6. Try looking at the variables `$SLURM_JOB_ID` and `$SLURM_ARRAY_JOB_ID` what do these contain?
+>
+> > ## Solution
+> > 3.
+The last line of the output files should contain 0 and 1
+> > 4.
+If you set the array IDs to 10 and 11 thne the output should contain 10 and 11.
+> > 5.
+Its useful to act as a parameter for partitioning datasets that each job will process a subpart of.
+> > 6.
+The job ID and the parent ID of the array job.
+The parent ID is usually one less than ID of the first array job.
+> {: .solution}
+{: .challenge}

 ## Choosing the proper resources for your job

 When you submit a job, you are requesting resources from the scheduler to run your job.
 These are: